 We provide a base.scss stylesheet that removes browser-specific styling (using normalize.css) to allow more consistent look across different browsers.
 This stylesheets also includes all the styles necessary to make your content look on the public site identical to how it looks in the editor.

-If you build a technical blog or anyway need to insert code snippets into your articles, we recommend highlight.js for syntax highlighting because it works nicely out of the box with the snippets you can add with our editor. highlight.js is already configured in the available themes.
+If you build a technical blog or anyway need to insert code snippets into your articles, we recommend highlight.js for syntax highlighting because it works nicely out of the box with the code snippets you can add with our editor. highlight.js is already configured in the available themes.

 Images and fonts

 It is possible to add images (for example for backgrounds, logos, etc) and fonts to further customize the look of your website.
-Images with higher resolution than 3840x3840 pixels are automatically resized to that resolution for performance reasons (images that are too big can slow down your website).
+Images with resolution higher than 3840x3840 pixels are automatically resized to that resolution for performance reasons (images that are too big can slow down your website).